Compatibility of instruments and rolls

 Many of the 88-note rolls offered here contain accenting perforations.

 Some 88-note players have additional mechanisms that make use of accenting perforations: they can be identified by a double-width hole in the tracker bar at either end of the playing notes.
 Most Pianola, Angelus and Hupfeld players have them (known respectively as the Themodist, Melodant and Solodant systems), and occasionally they are seen on other instruments.
 The purpose of these systems is to allow certain notes to play more loudly than the surrounding notes, which greatly improves the musical effect.

 Any 88-note player without an accenting device will simply ignore these perforations, so all 88-note rolls can be used on any 88-note instrument.

-Rolls for the Duo-Art system are specially designed to play Duo-Art instruments.
+Rolls for the Duo-Art system are specially designed to operate Duo-Art instruments.

-Duo-Art instruments require rolls with special perforations to control the Duo-Art system.
-The rolls are based on the accented 88-note design, but use the top and bottom four playing notes to operate the Duo-Art expression mechanism.
+Duo-Art instruments require rolls with special perforations to control the Duo-Art automatic expression system.
+The rolls are based on the accented 88-note design, but use the top and bottom four playing note positions to control playback dynamics.
 These rolls are always labelled "Duo-Art".